MCR-Digital/apprentice-boot-camp-fundamentals-1/docs/_posts/0000-01-04-single-responsibility.md

     D     15
 ```

-Note: Kata requires code to handle running total and offers
-  This is all done (badly)

---

-## Coding Exercise (20 mins)

-* Split into groups
 * Make some changes:
   + Change it so that you can have 4 ‘C’ for 70
   + Change it so that you can have 5 ‘D’ for 60
   + Change it so that you can have 4 ‘A’ for 180

+Note: Kata requires code to handle running total and offers
+  This is all done (badly)
-Note: Do changes one by one as you don't want them to know that ‘A’ will change
+  Do changes one by one as you don't want them to know that ‘A’ will change

 --